MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 Saying one cinematic movement is responsible for the the entirely of softer lighting in film wouldnt be right.
 However in film there have been Film Movements that have created noticable change to how we light today. in this essay i will be looking at 4 Major movements.
 Sarting with Italian Neo Realism then moving onto the avantgard movement in france from 1950 till 1960 going on to the polish film school movement in the same time frame lastly going on to the british new wave from 1960 till the 1970's.

+set up the question in the introduction

+look into how soft light aftects naturalism

+make the introduction transfrom f to the history of softlight and the people who have used

+Define terms of soft light

+give a time frame for early europiean cinema

+define naturalism

+when looking at the people who used soft light look at how they used naturalism

 ## What is soft light?
 To be able to understand the history of soft lighting i will look at the ways soft light is created and the effect it produces Jay Holben discribes this process will in two issues of the American Cinematographer entitled Shot Craft: Light Quality 101 [@holbenLightQuality1012020]

 "The closer the source is to your subject, the softer the light will be.
 As light becomes softer, the shadow transition becomes longer and more gradual.
 Soft light is, by its nature, very low in contrast_.
 It can be non-directional and even feel "sourceless," meaning that it's hard to determine what direction the light is coming from.
 It can hide the texture of an object, even at extreme angles.
 Extremely soft light can create a nearly shadowless environment." @holbenLightQuality1012020